Physics has been added to My Courses

 Resources and Charges

-Support for students is provided by the Learning Resource Centre and within the department, where there is access to a small Physics library, the Internet and a wide range of specialist Physics apparatus.
+Support for students is provided by the Learning Resource Centre and within the department, where there is access to a small physics library, the Internet and a wide range of specialist physics apparatus.

 Charges